yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/lex-connector.md

 ## Overview

 You can use the Lex Connector to connect a Nexmo voice call to an [AWS Lex](https://aws.amazon.com/lex/) bot and then have an audio conversation with the bot.

 Lex Connector makes use of the [WebSockets feature](/concepts/guides/websockets) of Nexmo's Voice API.
-When a call is established, the API makes a websocket connection to Lex Connector and streams the audio to and from the call in real time.
+When a call is established, the API makes a websocket connection to Lex Connector and streams the audio to and from the call in real-time.

 Lex Connector then takes care of capturing chunks of speech using Voice Activity Detection to then post to the Lex Endpoint.
 When Lex returns audio, Lex Connector streams that back over the websocket to the call.

-Lex Connector does not store any Lex-specific configuration or credentials: these are supplied in the NCCO, telling the Voice API to connect the call to the Connector.
+Lex Connector does not store any Lex-specific configuration or
+credentials: these are supplied in the NCCO, telling the Voice API to connect the call to the Connector.
 This is a standard `connect` function used to connect calls to WebSockets, with a few specific parameters to connect to Lex.

-## Pre-requisites
+## Prerequisites

 Before you begin: